Tuttotorna/OMNIA/README.md

 The canonical claim of OMNIA is:

-> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified, and convert that result into a bounded operational gate output.
+> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified, and convert the result into a bounded operational gate output.

 This is the maximal claim of the system.